 As the name “ginger root” suggests the part we use is the brown root system running underground between sprouts.
 This root when peeled contains a fibrous, juicy core that can be grated, chopped, minced, or ground.

-Ginger root the most widely used and available herbal remedy on the planet, with billions of people using it every day as both food and medicine.
 It’s certainly spicy and ads a lovely warm kick to kombucha.
 This ginger root is cut quite fine to help you get it in the bottles.

 This ginger root is available as a powder (best for baking, ginger beer etc) or as a ground root which is best for making infusions.